Navigating Homeowners Insurance Coverage for Mold Damage in South Florida

 The Florida Homeowners Insurance Breakdown

-Florida homeowners insurance is a patchwork quilt—sewn together with hurricane deductibles, sinkhole riders, and now, mold clauses that make your head spin.
+Florida homeowners insurance coverage for mold damage is a patchwork quilt—sewn together with hurricane deductibles, sinkhole riders, and now, mold clauses that make your head spin.
 Standard policies (like HO-3 forms) aren’t blank checks for mold remediation.
 Here’s what you really need to know about your homeowners policies:

 What It Covers: